naruwo-github/MyAppForOrigamiSimulator/README.md

 Inputs : Development of Origami(.png or .jpg)
 Outputs : Development of Origami with more crease information as SVG
 <img src="./forDrawApp/exDevelopmentOrigami/simpleCurve.png">

+Development of Origami with simple curved crease.

 <img src="./forDrawApp/myUI.png">

+UI of my application with input.

 <img src="./forDrawApp/myUI2.png">

+Results